alefumes/vtexio-dotnet/README.md

 ...
 ```

-### Outgoing Requests
+### Outbound Requests

-If you want to send outgoing requests you need to specify the domains in the `outbound-access` policy in your `manifest.json` file.
+If you want to send outbound requests you need to specify the domains in the `outbound-access` policy in your `manifest.json` file.

 ```json
 "policies": [